More women than men in U.S. nervous about fast rollout of COVID vaccine, and that's a problem: Reuters/Ipsos poll

 Another 38% said they were not interested in the vaccine because they do not trust the companies making them and 27% said they do not think a vaccine will adequately protect them.

 Britain this week began inoculations with a vaccine developed by Germany’s BioNTech and Pfizer - less than a year after the genetic code of the new coronavirus was first published.
-A panel of outside advisers to the U.S. Food and Drug Administration on Thursday gave a green light to emergency use of the Pfizer vaccine and FDA authorization was expected within days.
+A panel of outside advisers to the U.S. Food and Drug Administration has given a green light to the Pfizer vaccine.
+The regulator said on Friday it was working rapidly to issue an emergency use authorization.

 Scientists believe that “herd immunity” against the virus could be achieved once about 70% of the population has been exposed to it, either through natural infection or a vaccine.